auth0/docs/README.md

+# Auth0 Documentation
 This is the repository for the Auth0 documentation.

-* Always use absolute links
+## Contributing Guidelines
+* Always use absolute links from the root of the site.
+Note, that your links should NOT start with `/docs` or any other base path.
+If the site is hosted with a base like on `auth0.com/docs` the links will be corrected at runtime.
 * Do not hard code links to auth0 sites like `docs.auth0.com`, `manage.auth0.com`, etc. Use variables instead such as `@@uiUrl@@`
 * Do not store images in external locations like Dropbox, CloudUp, or the Auth0 CDN.
 Link to images in this repo using `![](/media/folder/image_name.png)`.
 The image will get automatically uploaded to the CDN and the link will be transformed.
-* Try to keep images no more than 750 pixels wide
+* Try to keep images to no more than 750 pixels wide

 ## Test Procedures